-Develop and implement programs which incentivize management practices which maintain or increase forest carbon storage.
+Strategy 5: Develop and implement programs which incentivize management practices which maintain or increase forest carbon storage.

 Approximately 80% of Vermont’s 4.5 million acres of forestland are in private ownership.
 Private forestland owners in Vermont have the opportunity to take meaningful action towards mitigating the impacts of climate change and building resiliency in our forests but are generally excluded from traditional carbon markets (and the associated revenue, which could enable these actions) due to the average parcel size and the high up-front cost associated with developing such complex projects.
 Models which provide for incentive payments to landowners who adopt specific Improved Forest Management practices which measurably enhance carbon sequestration could provide the economic opportunity which is currently missing.

+Actions